 SPEECHES: Each student is required to give two graded persuasive speeches.
 These speeches represent your attempt to deliver an effective persuasive message using all the knowledge you gained from reading, class, and the written assignments.
 Details of these two assignments will be supplied separately.

-IN-CLASS/Homework EXERCISES: There will be several group exercises and two homework assignments designed to help you master the lecture and reading material.
-These will focus on increasing your skill in creating awareness of problems, analyzing audiences, language use, advocacy strategies, and overall rhetorical analysis.
+In-class/Homework Exercises: There will be several group exercises in class and one homework assignment designed to help you master the lecture and reading material.

 GRADING